spaship/operator/docs/operator-manual/configuration.md

 The value of `APP_OPERATOR_CONTENT_ENVS` property can define in JSON format the default values for `env` section for all websites.
 Each website but can override this default in its `website.yaml` spec.

+If the deployed website is `preview website` created from Merge Request then `preview` name is used.

 Example:
 ```json
 {